University of Alberta: Academic Restructuring Model

 The University of Alberta made the decision to academically restructure its faculties in response to a reduction in its provincial operating grant, which would require the university to reduce expenses by $120 million in the next three years.
 Three restructuring models were proposed before the university's Board of Governors approved the academic restructuring plans on December 11, 2020.
 This restructuring model will be effective as of July 1, 2021.

-The approved restructuring model will allocate 13 previous stand-alone faculties into three colleges that center around shared disciplinaries:
+The remaining faculties (Augustana, Campus Saint-Jean, and Faculty of Native Studies) will remain as stand-alone faculties.